apd10/S2FT/README.md

 ## Experiments

-To reproduce S$^2$FT results on commonsense and arithmetic reasoning, refer to the instruction and code available in the `experiments` directory.
+To reproduce S2FT results on the commonsense and arithmetic reasoning dataset, refer to the instruction and code available in the `experiments` directory.

-For the efficient implementation of S$^2$FT and the related efficiency analysis code, see the `efficiency` directory.
+For the efficient implementation of S2FT and the related efficiency analysis code, see the `efficiency` directory.

 ## Citation